percona/percona-backup-mongodb/doc/source/glossary.rst

      "all or nothing" rule.
 A transaction is either fully applied or not at all.

+  Bucket
+     A bucket is a container on the s3 remote storage that stores backups.

   Collection
      A collection is the way data is organized in MongoDB.
 It is analogous to a table in relational databases.